 Will I be able to buy a shared ownership property outright?

 With most shared ownership homes you do have the option to buy more of the property as you are able to save more.
 This is known as staircasing.
-There are exclusions to this, for example if you are buying your shared ownership home via older persons shared ownership, or the housing association may have put a cap on the amount of the home you can own.
+There are exclusions to this.
+For example if you are buying your shared ownership home via older persons shared ownership, or the housing association may have put a cap on the amount of the home you can own.
 You will need to check with the housing association to find out if there is an options to buy the property you are interested in outright at a later date.
+So, you can not initially buy 100% of a shared ownership property.
+You will have to staircase to 100%.

 What happens if I want to sell my shared ownership home?